kitschmaster/rubyongo/README.md

 Visit `localhost:1313` to see the static site.

 Edit the content and theme folders.
 You can use your editor to do this or use the built in backend Panel UI.

-By default using the sys cli command `rog init` the content folder is set up as a separate git repo.
-This way you get full separation between your code and your content.
+You can work with the static-site part of a rubyongo project as if working with a regular Hugo project.
+Read the [Hugo docs](https://gohugo.io/documentation/).

 ## Deploying static, serving dynamic